 Sr. No. Key Audit Matter How the matter was addressed 1.
-Default in Long term financing facility from Asian Development Bank (ADB) and The Export-Import Bank of The United States (US Exim). , The Company has availed long term financing facility from Asian Development Bank (ADB) and The Export-Import Bank of The United States (US Exim) for the project.
-Up to the period ended March 31, 2024, the Company has overdue Principle of Rs 25006 lakhs and interest Due of Rs.
-1501 lakhs (March 31,2023 Principle Due of Rs 20709 lakhs and interest Due of Rs.
-1404 lakhs).
+Default in Long term financing facility from Asian Development Bank (ADB) and The Export-Import Bank of The United States (US Exim).
+The Company has availed long term financing facility from Asian Development Bank (ADB) and The Export-Import Bank of The United States (US Exim) for the project.
+Up to the period ended March 31, 2025, the Company has overdue Principle of Rs 23,257 lakhs and interest Due of Rs.
+1,193 lakhs (March 31,2024 Principle Due of Rs 25,006 lakhs and interest Due of Rs.
+1,501 lakhs).
 As per the terms of loan agreement, the Company is liable to pay penal interest till the balance is overdue and an event of default.
-In case of event of default, the lenders have a right to declare the loan fully payable immediately; the lenders have not called upon the Company to repay the loan immediately. lenders.
-2. Trade Receivable We refer to Note No 3.5(a) to the financials wherein the company has outstanding trade receivable of Rs 23944 Lakhs.
-(Last year Rs 19,606 Lakhs) receivable from Reliance Infrastructure Limited related parties.
-(Write off done in 2018-19 Rs 3943 lakhs and 2019-20 Rs 4924 lakhs total Rs 8868 Lakhs) (This does not include interest on outstanding not booked as per management decision till date at the rate of 1.25% per month on the outstanding trade receivable dues from Reliance Infra Ltd as per the agreement dated 11th September 2018) Our audit procedures included the following: Discussion with management Based on management judgment no provision is to be provided for.
+In case of event of default, the lenders have a right to declare the loan fully payable immediately; the lenders have not called upon the Company to repay the loan immediately.
+Our audit procedures included the following: Balance confirmation received from lenders.
+Based on discussion with management of the company, If any shortfall in debt service from project cash flow same can be recovered from surplus cash flow after payment of Exim Bank debt service in Samalkot Power Ltd (SPL) based on revised term sheet signed between the parties in which it is mentioned that 50% of the surplus if any from the sale of Unit 2 &3 of SPL after meeting its Exim Bank Loan dues will be utilized to meet the mandatory prepayment of the lenders of the Dhursar Solar Power private ltd. 2 Trade Receivable We refer to Note No 3.5(a) to the financials wherein the company has outstanding trade receivable of Rs 18,615 Lakhs.
+(Last year Rs 23,944 Lakhs) receivable from Reliance Infrastructure Limited related parties.
+(Provision written back (ref note 24) of Rs 8,868 Lakhs recovered during the year which was written off in 2018-19 Rs 3,943 lakhs and Rs 4924 Lakhs 2019-20).
+Amount of Rs 7728 Lakhs (refer Note 24 & in schedule 3.20 Other expenses) Rs 2942 Lakhs FY 2018-19 and Rs 4286 Lakhs 2019-20 (This does not include interest on outstanding not booked as per management decision till date at the rate of 1.25% per month on the outstanding trade receivable dues from Reliance Infra Ltd as per the agreement dated 11th September 2018) Advance Recoverable in cash or Kind The company has an outstanding receivable of Rs.
+Our audit procedures included the following: Discussion with management Based on management judgment no provision is to be provided for.
+Ensured proper disclosure in the Financial Statements (ref Note 24).
+Balance confirmation from customer received.
+In view of the current status the receivables offered dues may not be realizable.
+However, the holding company Reliance Power Ltd has assured the company to pay the amount in case Reliance Infrastructure Ltd fails to pay the receivable amount and will adjust the amount against the amount payable by Reliance Power Ltd to Reliance Infrastructure Ltd. Our audit procedures included the following: 2,034 lakhs from Reliance Infrastructure Ltd towards advance recoverable in cash or in kind.
+Discussion with management Based on management judgment no provision is to be provided for.
 Ensured proper disclosure in the Financial Statements.
-Balance confirmation from customer received.
-In view of the current status the reoffered dues may not be realizable However the holding company Reliance Power Ltd has assured the company to pay the amount in case Reliance Infrastructure Ltd fails to pay the receivable amount and will adjust the amount against the amount payable by Reliance Power Ltd to Reliance Infrastructure Ltd.
+The holding company Reliance Power Ltd has assured the company to pay the